JoaquinTrinanes/GoSemaphore/README.md

  - `TryDown()` will attempt to decrement the semaphore value.
 If the operation was a success it will return true.
 Otherwise, it won't do anything and return false.
 Note that the goroutine won't block under any circunstances when calling this method.

+A bit more complex use of the library can be seen at the [*Producer-consumer problem* solution](example/prodCons.go), in which we use semaphores, even as a mutex (although I don't reccomend it, since the semaphore itself uses a mutex and it's redundant).

 ## Credits

 This small library was made all by myself in one day, in order to practice Go and with the hope of it being helpful.
 You may use it as you want, and I'll be happy to know where (and if) it's used  :)